-After a relaxing summer which included a road trip from Washington to California with my mother, autumn found me working as a Lloyd V. Berkner Space Policy Intern at the SSB of the National Research Council in Washington D.C.
+After a relaxing summer which included a road trip from Washington to California where we looked for fun things to do in San Diego with my mother, autumn found me working as a Lloyd V. Berkner Space Policy Intern at the SSB of the National Research Council in Washington D.C.
 Here, I got to satisfy my curiosity for science policy and decided that it was something I could foresee myself returning to.
 After spending Thanksgiving with my family, I traveled with a friend to Argentina and Brazil for Christmas and New Years, respectively.
-Almost immediately after, I flew to Costa Rica to spent 2.5 months as a volunteer at a bilingual Quaker school in the cloud forest, where part of my job was to help teach the astronomy unit for the 1st and 2nd grade class.
+Almost immediately after, I flew to Costa Rica to spent 2.5 months as a volunteer at a bilingual Quaker school in the cloud forest, where aside from my side jobs to make extra money, part of my job was to help teach the astronomy unit for the 1st and 2nd grade class.
 Then finally, I spent the following summer in Strasbourg, France, at the European Science Foundation (ESF), doing a study on independent advisory boards for the space sciences in various countries.

 Some say that I was incredibly lucky to have had these pieces line up as they did; I agree that there was a degree of luck, but this also took work and planning, emails and applications, persistence and networking.
 The application for the Berkner Internship was straightforward but required much thought.
 I used money I had saved up from summer research for my trip to South America.
 An old high school English teacher of mine now works at the school in Costa Rica, so I contacted him and set up an interview with the head of school.
 After being accepted, I applied for and received a grant from the Philadelphia Yearly (Quaker) Meeting, thanks to getting the idea from a member of the Friends Meeting of Washington in the fall.
 I met my future boss at the ESF at an SSB meeting during my fall internship, where I told him that I’d love to be in Europe over the summer.
 He told me an opportunity might be available for the summer, I followed up with him via email, sent in an application later on, battled some legal issues, and voila.